barnardos/design-system/.github/CONTRIBUTING.md

 - `npm install` - install all dependencies
 - `npm start` - start a development server

+You can watch tests using:

+- `npm run watch-unit-tests`
+- `npm run watch-e2e-tests`

-Before creating a PR you should run these commands:
+Before creating a PR you should run:

 - `npm run format`
 - `npm run test`